Cyclopaedia Chapter Eleven: Konrad

 When Slv&Elin walked into the shop, the old bell above the door jingled pleasantly, the warm odor of books and sunlight filled the space.
 They'd known Konrad a few years, having been introduced to him by their instructor at the Division, who'd known Konrad many years before that.
 This social flow of information was a tradition, handed down to Inspectors that appreciated, or could utilize, Konrad's recited lore.
 He was a valuable link to the past.

 There had been another Electric outage so the back of the shop was dark, although even with Electric, there was little else than a small standing lamp.
-Customers would have to squint in the dark corners for books they may realize they'd never before needed.
+Customers would have to squint in the dark corners, discovering books they'd never before knew they needed.
 On the way to the book shop Slv&Elin saw a variety of people milling around on the streets, many of them office workers, looking listless as they waited outside smoking and chatting, waiting to see if the Electric would come back on.
 No doubt many hoped it wouldn't and they'd be told to go home.
 Many of these people's work lives had been converted by tools that required Electric, although Slv&Elin knew that at the Division the immensely deep basement that kept the files, on cases and citizens, continued to be stored in boxes and folders, handwritten, and the keepers of these records navigated the stacks using oil lanterns, like miners, knowing every twist in its labyrinth and every alcove by heart.
 An Electric outage for the Division mattered only for Wires, which many of the older Inspectors complained about being a terrible dependency regardless.

 Konrad stepped out from shelves when he heard the door.
 Slv&Elin thought that he must've been physically imposing when he was younger, but now he was shrunken with age, with a hunch and thick glasses brought on by the cruel occupation of books.
 He welcomed them, locked the door behind them and turned the window sign to "closed".
 He led them to the back room where the morning sun illuminated the impressive stack of papers cascading over the desk.
-They wondered how many of these were older than themselves.
+They wondered how many of these bundles were older than themselves.
 He turned on a burner to make kaf.
 "Someone in the shop earlier said that about half the city is without Electric.
 Doesn't bother me."
 He fiddled with the grinder and the pot.
 "This building didn't even have Electric until ten or fifteen seasons ago.
 So, how's the work load at the Division these days?"

 "Heavy.
 Busy," Elin said, looking down, pained.